How much is six figures?

 Let’s look into how much six figures is worth, what ranges exist within that category, and what six-figure jobs you can get.

-How Much Is Six Figures in Money?
+How Much Is Six Figures in Dollars?
 Low, Mid, and High 6 Figures

 The “figures” in “6 figures” simply refers to the individual digits within a number.
 Digits are the numbers from 0-9.